 If I told you “Ibiza” and your first thought was “party” then better skip this text and book your direct flight and enjoy the party.
 On the other hand, if your first thought was “Balearic Islands” then there is hope for you.

-I agree that Ibiza is most of the times mentioned in context of partying and mass tourism, but I consider it a part of beautiful archipelago in the W Mediterranean.
-Therefore I would like to tell you about Balearic Islands as a sailing destination.
+I agree that Ibiza is most of the times mentioned in the context of partying and mass tourism, but I consider it a part of the beautiful archipelago in the W Mediterranean.
+Therefore I would like to tell you about the Balearic Islands as a sailing destination.

 As mentioned above, Balearic Islands refer to the archipelago consisting of Mallorca, Menorca, Cabrera, Ibiza and Formentera.
 Luckily for holiday sailors, it is possible to fly directly to these islands where major charter bases are situated.